aloutfi/releaser/README.md

 This bash script automates the process of creating a new Github release with an incremented semver version.
 The script uses the `gh` command line tool to grab the latest release version, increments the minor version, and then creates a new release with the newly generated semver tag.

 ## Prerequisites
+This script assumes that your Github repository is using semver versioning and that your latest release version is in the format `vX.Y.Z`.
+If your repository is using a different versioning scheme, or if the latest release version is not in the expected format, this script may not work as intended.
 Before running this script, you must have the following installed on your system:

 - `gh` command line tool